 The Carnarvon Gorge section around the visitor area has plenty of camping space available.

-However, Queensland Parks only opens the Carnarvon Gorge camping area during the two weeks of school holidays in April, July and September every year.
-And that means that you can only camp directly inside the national park, right at the edge of the gorge, for six weeks of the year.
+That means that you can only camp directly inside the national park, right at the edge of the gorge, for about six weeks of the year.

 There are 35 sites available, most of which are set out for 4-6 people, and not surprisingly, camping here is popular.
 So booking early would be the smart thing to do (or, of course, you could get lucky).